Colored Markov polycategories and diagrammatic differentiation: Markov polycategories and kernel slotwise composition

 \subsection{Markov polycategories}

-We first define the uncolored kernel-valued structure used in this section.
-The definition records the objects, their measurable spaces, and the kernel-valued morphisms.
+We first define the Markov polycategory datum used in this section.
+Definition~\ref{def:markov_polycategory_data} records the objects, their measurable spaces, and the kernel-valued morphisms.
 The slotwise composition operation is introduced in Subsection~\ref{subsec:ksc}.